neumino/neumino.github.io/movies.md

-### The Devil to Pay
+### Then Came You
-*Released on 2020-10-02, vote average 7*
+*Released on 2020-10-02, vote average 6*

-After the disappearance of her husband, a struggling farmer in an isolated Appalachian community fights to save her son when the cold-hearted matriarch of the oldest family on the mountain demands payment of a debt that could destroy a decade&#39;s old truce.
+A lonely widow plans a trip around the world with her husband&#39;s ashes, to visit the places they loved in the movies.
+During her first stop in Scotland at the beautiful estate she stays in, she meets the innkeeper who changes her life forever.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mzEKFqr2AyE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/_B_i34jQK6k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>